 2. Limit how often you apply for new accounts

 Each time you apply for a new credit account, a hard inquiry usually appears on your credit report.
 A hard inquiry lasts for two years and will negatively impact your credit score.
 If you’re planning on purchasing a new home with lenders such as First Bank Mortgage in the next few months, try to refrain from opening any new accounts.
-Dean Pilcher, Area Sales Manager at First Bank Mortgage, said, “Research shows that opening several credit accounts in a short period of time shows a greater risk, especially for people that don’t have a long credit history.
+Andy Newbold, Mortgage Branch Manager at First Bank Mortgage, said, “Research shows that opening several credit accounts in a short period of time shows a greater risk, especially for people that don’t have a long credit history.
 If you’re considering purchasing a home in the near future, it’s best to avoid opening new credit accounts.”
 He continued with, “If you must open a new credit account during the loan approval process, be prepared to provide a letter of explanation and other documentation to your lender.”
 Additionally, a new credit account can also decrease your borrowing power as your debt-to-income ratio may increase.

 3. Dispute credit report errors